Bartlett's test

-In statistics, Bartlett's test, named after Maurice Stevenson Bartlett, is used to test homoscedasticity, that is, if multiple samples are from populations with equal variances.
-Some statistical tests, such as the analysis of variance, assume that variances are equal across groups or samples, which can be verified with Bartlett's test.
+In statistics, Bartlett's test, named after Maurice Stevenson Bartlett, is used to test homoscedasticity (or "homogeneity of variance"), that is, if multiple samples are from populations with equal variances.
+Some statistical tests, such as the analysis of variance, assume that variances are equal across groups or samples, which can be checked with Bartlett's test.

 In a Bartlett test, we construct the null and alternative hypothesis.
 For this purpose several test procedures have been devised.
 The test procedure due to M.S.E (Mean Square Error/Estimator) Bartlett test is represented here.
 This test procedure is based on the statistic whose sampling distribution is approximately a Chi-Square distribution with (k − 1) degrees of freedom, where k is the number of random samples, which may vary in size and are each drawn from independent normal distributions.

-Bartlett's test is sensitive to departures from normality.
+Bartlett's test is unbiased in the Neyman–Pearson sense and consistent, but sensitive to departures from normality.
 That is, if the samples come from non-normal distributions, then Bartlett's test may simply be testing for non-normality.
 Levene's test and the Brown–Forsythe test are alternatives to the Bartlett test that are less sensitive to departures from normality.

+Some statistical methods, assume that variances are equal across groups or samples.
+The Bartlett test can be used to verify that assumption.
+For example, in ANOVA, one can first verify that different populations have the same variance using Bartlett's test, then check that they have the same mean.
+However, George Box argued that using Bartlett's test to check whether it is appropriate to apply ANOVA would be like "putting a rowing boat to sea to find out whether conditions are sufficiently calm for an ocean liner to leave a port", because when different populations are of roughly equal sample size, the F-test is robust to both non-normality and different variances.